-Students are expected to acquire, prototype and test critical components and subsystems of the project during senior design 1 and provide evidence of this in the draft and final reports.
-In or around week 6, the instructor will meet with students to determine what are the critical photonics components and subsystems that need to be prototyped and tested.
-Failure to do so will result in students' having to retake senior design in a future semester.
-This prototyping and testing is required in senior design 1 so that the team is ready to build a functioning device or system that preforms correctly and meets specifications during senior design 2.
+Students are expected to acquire and test critical components of the project during senior design 1 and provide evidence of this in the draft and final reports.
+Failure to do so will result in students' having to retake senior design ins a future semester.
+This testing is required in senior design 1 so that the team is ready to build a functioning device or system that preforms correctly and meets specifications during senior design 2.